← Back to Topics

 Common Audit Issues

-• Whether stock was acquired at original issue
+• Verification that the stock was acquired at original issue.

-• Whether the corporation qualifies as a qualified small business
+• Confirmation that the issuing corporation qualifies as a small business under the relevant criteria.

-• Whether active business requirements were met throughout the holding period
+• Examination of whether the active business requirements were continuously met throughout the holding period.

 Reducing Audit Risk